Motivation, Flow, and Goal-Setting

 Timely - Some goals take time while others can happen swiftly.
 Determine whether your goal is going to produce results that are proportionate in value to the amount of time you put into it.

-The next step in this process is figure out what you need to do each day in order to make incremental steps toward your goal.
+The next step in this process is figuring out what you need to do each day in order to make incremental steps toward your goal.
 I recommend purchasing a planner, agenda, whiteboard or online apps that can help you organize your tasks.
 Every time you check something off the list, you will receive a little squirt of dopamine.
 I promise.
-It's just a matter of gathering the materials you need and taking the time to really think about what its going to take.
+It's just a matter of gathering the materials you need and taking the time to really think about what it's going to take.